seamapi/mobile-sdk-kotlin/README.md

 This is a sample mobile app using the Seam Mobile SDK to unlock Visionline entrances.
 For more information about the [Seam Mobile SDK, see the docs](https://docs.seam.co/latest/products/mobile-access-in-development)

+All of the Seam Code is in this [LoginActivity.kt](https://github.com/seamapi/sample-app-mobile-sdk-kotlin/blob/main/src/main/java/co/seam/mobilekotlinsample/ui/login/LoginActivity.kt)!

 ![](https://i.imgur.com/W3SnrBK.png)

 ## Installation